 If you've been considering investing in the project management software Asana but you're wondering how it can work for you– this post is for you.
-In this article, I give you a full Asana review of how I use Asana in my business.
-Plus, I have an Asana discount where you can get 10% off an annual plan (see below for details!) with my Asana discount.
+In this article, I give you a full Asana review of how I use it in my business.
+Plus, I have an Asana discount code to share where you can get 10% off an annual plan (see below for details!).

 A few years ago, I was spinning a lot of plates in the air.

 Those plates were actually projects, and I kept dropping the plates over and over again.

-Shit just wasn't getting done.
+Shit just wasn't getting done in my business.
 Well, not on the level I knew it could.
 Between 45 Google docs (a lot of them named Untitled), dozens of sticky notes, pieces of loose paper, several iNotes, and hundreds of emails… I was drowning in preparation but lacked execution.

 I resisted joining a project management software because I believed I had everything I needed already.
 Didn't you see my list up there?
 I didn't need another tool (or bill!) to help me get things done.
 I just needed more time… more energy… more willpower… and more productivity.

-It wasn't until I had a coaching call with a mentee and she showed me how she used Asana.
+It wasn't until I had a coaching call with a mentee that she showed me how she used Asana.
 It was then that I realized how wrong I was.
 And I've been using it for almost five years since.

-In this blog post, I'll share with you what Asana is, what it can do, how I use Asana in my business, and a discount code for you to save 10% on Asana's annual plans!
+I'll share with you what Asana is, what it can do, how I use Asana in my business and a discount code for you to save 10% on Asana‘s annual plans!
 Enjoy this Asana review!

 What is Asana?

 Asana is the work management platform teams use to stay focused.
 Focused on what?
 Their goals, projects, and the daily tasks that grow business.

 What does Asana help you do?